Krishna Nee Kunidaga

-Krishna Nee Kunidaga is a 1988 Indian Kannada-language romantic drama film written, directed and produced by Dwarakish.
+Krishna Nee Kunidaga is a 1989 Indian Kannada-language romantic drama film written, directed and produced by Dwarakish.
 The film stars Vinod Raj and Sudharani, along with C. R. Simha, Jaggesh and Hema Choudhary in supporting roles.
-The music was composed by Vijayanand to the lyrics of Chi.
+The music was composed by Vijay Anand to the lyrics of Chi.
 Udaya Shankar, Hamsalekha and R. N. Jayagopal.

+Plot

-The film told the story of a college student Krishna (Vinod Raj), who aspires to become an accomplished dancer even at the cost of discontinuing his studies and is head over heals in love with a village girl Radha (Sudharani).
+The film told the story of a college student Krishna (Vinod Raj), who aspires to become an accomplished dancer even at the cost of discontinuing his studies and is head over heals in love with a village girl Radha (Sudha Rani).